jsfehler/stere/README.rst

 =====

 Stere is a DSL for writing Page Objects, designed to work on top of your existing automation library.
-No automation abilities are built directly into the project;
-it relies on being hooked into other libraries.

 The goals of this project are to: